Jones Calculas

 $$\mathbf{M_{retard}}\left( \phi , \theta \right)=\tabmatrix{\cos^{2} \left(\theta \right) e^{i \phi /2}+\sin^{2} \left(\theta \right) e^{-i \phi /2}}{\cos \left(\theta \right) \sin \left(\theta \right) 2i \sin \left(\phi/2 \right)}{\cos \left(\theta \right) \sin \left( \theta \right) 2i \sin \left(\phi/2 \right)}{\cos^{2} \left( \theta \right) e^{-i \phi /2}+sin^{2} \left( \theta \right) e^{i \phi /2}}$$

-An example of common Jones matrices are given in table below.
+An example of common Jones matrices are given in the table below.

 $$\tabmatrix{0}{0}{0}{1} \tabmatrix{1}{0}{0}{1} \tabvect{1}{0} = \tabvect{0}{1}$$